 - Keyboard > Click on Keyboard.

 - Now, Click on Customize Control Strip. > To add a new Button in control strip, Use Mouse or Trackpad and Drag it to Control strip from your Mac screen.

-That’s easy to use and Control volume on your Mac.
+That’s easy to use and Controls volume on your Mac.